SiTH-Diffusion/SiTH/README.md

 ## Installation
-Our code has been tested with PyTorch 2.1.0, CUDA 12.1, and an RTX 3090 GPU.
+Our code has been tested with Ubuntu 22.04, PyTorch 2.1.0, CUDA 12.1, and an RTX 3090 GPU.

 Simply run the following command to install relevant packages: